wso2/cellery-samples/docs/hello-world-api/api-versioning.md

-# Api Versioning - Hello-world-api cell
+# API Versioning - Hello-world-api cell

 Hello-world-api cell defines a standard contract for the external parties to communicate with it.
 Hence, it is accessible only via the cell gateway.
-Let's see how to manage api versions in Cellery by using hello-world-api sample.
+Let's see how to manage API versions in Cellery by using hello-world-api sample.

-## Exposing Apis for External Access
+## Exposing APIs for External Access

 Cell APIs can be selectively published to the Cellery global gateway to be accessed by external clients.
 This is done by marking the relevant HTTP ingress as `expose: global`.
 APIs which are only need to expose via local cell gateway, can mark the relevant HTTP ingress as `expose: local`.

 Context field under ingress is used to expose a set of cell APIs globally with a unique context.
-Also each set of APIs can have their own API versions and those versions can be specified by using the apiVersion field.
-The default API version(0.1) will applied if no version is specified under apiVersion.
+Also each set of APIs can have their own API versions and those versions can be specified by using the `apiVersion` field.
+The default API version(0.1) will applied if no version is specified under `apiVersion`.

 ingress of our globally exposed hello-world-api cell will looks like the below.
 ```ballerina